Sort scholarships by: First Year | Second Year | Third Year | Fourth Year | Graduate | Show All

 - The National Institutes of Health-Oxford-Cambridge Scholars Program is an accelerated, individualized doctoral training program for outstanding science students committed to biomedical research.
 It enables students to undertake a collaborative project in any area of biomedical investigation involving two mentors--one at the NIH intramural campus in Bethesda, Maryland, and one at either Oxford or Cambridge University.
 Students pursue either the PhD or the MD/PhD.

 - The USAID Donald M. Payne International Development Graduate Fellowship Program seeks to attract outstanding young people who are interested in pursuing careers in the Foreign Service of the U.S. Agency for International Development (USAID).
 The Payne Fellowship encourages the application of members of minority groups who have historically been underrepresented in international development careers and those with financial need.
 The fellowship is named in honor of longtime development champion, the late Congressman Donald Payne.
 The initiative is funded by USAID and administered by Howard University.
 Fellowship recipients can use the award to attend U.S. graduate programs throughout the country; they will join the USAID Foreign Service upon completion of the program, as long as they successfully complete the Payne Program and USAID entry requirements.

 - Pickering Graduate Foreign Affairs Fellowship Program

 - The fellowship provides graduate funding to participants as they prepare academically and professionally to enter the U.S. Department of State Foreign Service.
 Winners are expected to enroll in a two-year, full-time master's degree program in either public policy, international affairs, or public administration, or in an academic field such as business, economics, political science, sociology, or foreign languages (U.S. graduate institutions only).
-Participants are obligated to serve three years in the foreign service.
+Participants are obligated to serve five years in the foreign service.